-- Your baggage won’t always be on the same flight as you.
+1. Your baggage won’t always be on the same flight as you.
 This could be because you checked in late, you had a late connection, or there were last minute changes made to your flight such as cancellations or delays.
-On smaller planes it could even be that they just don’t have enough room and your bags and they will just have to catch a later flight.
+On smaller planes it could even be that they just don’t have enough room and your bags will have to catch a later flight.

 What to do if your luggage is lost:

 You will need to fill out and submit a claim form.
 Try and make your list of items in your luggage as accurate as possible and don’t forget to include the bag itself and not just the stuff inside.
-These forms will be at the airport or you will be able to find them on the airlines web site and you will have to mail it to them.
+These forms will be at the airport or you will be able to find them on the airline’s website for you to print off and mail in.

 How to prevent or how to prepare: